janaagaard75/expo-and-typescript/README.md

 yarn ios
 ```

+## Node Packages

+Using the same versions as bundled with Expo: <https://blog.expo.io/expo-sdk-34-is-now-available-4f7825239319#627f>.

 ## Setting Expo and TypeScript With Expo Version &ge; 33

 Since version 33 Expo includes great types, so there is no longer a need for `@types/expo`.
 I am really glad that TypeScript support has become official, but also admittedly a bit sad, that all the work in `@types/expo` will no longer be used.